martinpaljak/vJCRE/README.md

  * Services
  * Logical channels
 * Future versions
- * More algorithms
- * JavaCard 3.0.X features
+ * More algorithms, including JavaCard 3.0.X features
  * Multiple independent VJCRE instances in a single VM
  * Saving and loading VM instances (real "virtual cards")
 * Works great with the rest of the open source smart card stack.